English (ENGL)

 Offered: Resident

-A study of selected works or authors, providing the student an opportunity to enrich his knowledge and appreciation of literature and to study its relationship to the ideas and problems of life.
-Research paper required.
+A study of selected works or authors, providing students an opportunity to enrich their knowledge and appreciation of literature and to study its relationship to the ideas and problems of life.

 Offered: Resident